josephrexme/josephrex.me/content/post/2021-03-30-financial-architecture.md

 ## Bank accounts - The foundation

 How many bank accounts is too many?
 You tell me.
 Besides business accounts, I have 8 accounts split across 3 different banking institutions.
 Admittedly, sticking to 1 or two different banks/credit unions should have been sufficient.
-I chose to use 3 for a comparable experience across banks I admire.
-You may be able to create as many accounts as you need within your banking institution.
+I chose to use 3 for a comparable experience across banks I have interest in.
+You may be able to create as many accounts as you need within a single banking institution.
 Here's a breakdown of my 8 accounts

 <strong style="color:#912F40">Primary checking:</strong> We all have this account where our paychecks come into.
 For most, all expenses come out of this account too.
 This account used to be where every income and expense from various payees go through for me, and all I had besides this was a single savings account.
 Although, I am one for minimalism, I've found that it